Airport Service Alert

 Passenger Health and Well-Being

 - Health Screenings: No one should enter the airport if they are sick or symptomatic.
 The Airport is not conducting health screenings of passengers entering the terminal and does not have plans to at this time.
-At least one airline has announced plans to screen passengers, and it’s possible that other airlines could follow.
+Some airlines ask passengers health questions during the check-in process.
 Airport employees are undergoing health screenings.

 - Social Distancing: Passengers are expected to stay six feet away from other people to the greatest extent possible.